What is Oncology Physical Therapy?

 Oncology Patient Fact Sheets

-The Academy of Oncologic Physical Therapy has developed a series of Oncology PT Fact Sheets.
-Each fact sheet presents a different aspect of physical therapy treatment for patients with a history of cancer or HIV.
+APTA Oncology has developed a series of Patient Fact Sheets.
+Each Fact Sheet presents a different aspect of physical therapy treatment for patients with a history of cancer or HIV.
 These resources are intended to provide information regarding the individual topics and to facilitate discussions with health care providers if necessary – including physical therapists!

 ACSM: Moving Through Cancer